Cisco-Talos/pyrebox/docs/scripting.rst

 PyREBox scripts can be loaded and unloaded dynamically at any moment during the execution of the VM.
 The configuration file pyrebox.conf allows to specify a list of scripts that should be loaded at startup.

-After this moment, you can load or unload scripts using the import_module and unload_module commands on QEMU's prompt.
+After this moment, you can load or unload scripts using the ``import_module`` and ``unload_module`` commands on QEMU's prompt.

+Additionally, if a script has been loaded but you modified its code, you can reload it using the ``reload_module`` command.

 In the ``scripts/`` directory you can find a good self-documented example PyREBox script.